kbs-kbs/kbs-kbs/README.md

 ex)

 ╔════════════════════ 👋 Hi there ════════════════════════╗
-║ I'm a freelance software developer, living in Edinburgh, ║ ║ Scotland.
-Other than open source software development,   ║ ║ my passion would be wildlife photography.                ║ ║                                                          ║ ║ Follow me on twitter @kbs-kbs                            ║ ╚══════════════════════════════════════════════════════════╝
+║ I'm a student majoring in AI software. ║
+║ and I live in Seoul.          ║
+║                         ║
+╚══════════════════════════════════════════════════════════╝

 😊 kbs-kbs